 Patients who have cardiovascular events are often functional in society and employed prior to a cardiac event, and frequently require only re-entry into their former life pattern.
 Cardiac rehabilitation serves this purpose by providing a supervised program in the outpatient setting that involves medical evaluation, an ECG-monitored physical exercise program, cardiac risk factor modification, education, and counseling.

-Due to changes in hospital and health care practices, and the need to accommodate patients at various stages of disease risk, the need for phase designation becomes inappropriate.
-Cardiac rehabilitation programs can be more appropriately distinguished as inpatient, outpatient or community/home-based programs.
+Due to changes in hospital and health care practices, and the need to accommodate patients at various stages of disease risk, some have argued that the need for phase designation becomes inappropriate, and that cardiac rehabilitation programs can be more appropriately distinguished as inpatient, outpatient or community/home-based programs.
 Participation within these programs is determined by appropriate risk stratification in order to maximize health care resources and patient benefit.
 Irrespective of the program, there should be regular communication, in the form of progress reports, between the program staff and the patient’s attending physician (Ignaszewski and Lear, 1998).